DCC-EX/EX-Turntable/README.md

 # What's in (and not in) this repository?

-This repository, Turntable-EX, contains the code required to run Turntable-EX on an Arduino microcontroller.
+This repository, EX-Turntable, contains the code required to run EX-Turntable on an Arduino microcontroller.
 The code is written and tested on a Nano, but should easily work on an Uno or (if you want overkill) a Mega.

-In order to control Turntable-EX from the CommandStation, you will also need the [add-turntable-controller](https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller) branch of the CommandStation-EX repository.
+In order to control EX-Turntable from the CommandStation, you will also need the [add-turntable-controller](https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller) branch of the CommandStation-EX repository.
 Note that this displays as version 4.0.2.

 # Getting up and running

-By default, Turntable-EX will be available on I2C address 0x60, and this is configurable.
+By default, EX-Turntable will be available on I2C address 0x60, and this is configurable.

 You will need to include the IO_TurntableEX.h device driver and create the device in myHal.cpp (absolute bare minimum example below):